nickda/aviatrix-cfn-types/README.md

 - Terraform 1.0+
 - CloudFormation CLI with Python Plugin

-### Example of prerequisite installation on Amazon Linux instance:
+Example of installation on Amazon Linux instance:

 ```sh
 ## Install the prerequisites